 Marklin Crocodiles: Genealogy of the Swiss CCS 800 Locomotive

-The Swiss crocodile is perhaps one of the most beautiful and exotic-looking locomotives of the time.
+The CCS 800 Swiss crocodile is perhaps one of the most beautiful and exotic-looking locomotives of the time.
 Its articulated design makes it an engineering marvel.
 Seeing it traverse the mountainous regions of Switzerland must have been an incredible sight!
 Without question, the scale models produced by Marklin of this Swiss legend for almost a century paid close attention to detail and design.
-Collectors around the world cherish Marklin crocodiles for their incredible design and aesthetic appearance.
+Starting with the large gauge crocodiles and into the CCS 800 and 3015 in HO scale, Marklin modeled this loco masterfully.
+Collectors around the world cherish Marklin CCS 800 crocodiles for their incredible design and aesthetic appearance.
 Whether in green, brown, or white livery, each locomotive is an absolute treasure to behold!
 Don’t yet have a Swiss beauty in your Marklin collection?
-There are always many rare Swiss Marklin locos available for sale on eBay at any given time.
-Click here to view a filtered query for Swiss locos on eBay.
+There are always many rare Marklin crocodile locos available for sale on eBay at any given time.

 Swiss crocodile prototype designs